FusionAuth/fusionauth-example-gaming-device-grant/README.md

 FusionAuth Device Authorization Grant workflow example
 ====
-This code base, was orginally build on top for the FusionAuth main Device Authorization Grant flow example, you can find here the original example on the following [github repository] (https://github.com/FusionAuth/fusionauth-example-device-grant)
+This code base, was orginally built on top of the FusionAuth main Device Authorization Grant flow example, you can find here the original example on the following [github repository] (https://github.com/FusionAuth/fusionauth-example-device-grant)

+[Read the full article](https://fusionauth.io/learn/expert-advice/gaming-entertainment/oauth-device-grant-gaming) walking you through the Device Authorization grant and how it can help your users log in to your game.

-This is build for demo puposes
+This is for demo puposes
 ====
 A basic HTML/JavaScript app demonstrating the Device Authorization Request and Device Access Token Request of the [OAuth2 Device Authorization Grant](https://tools.ietf.org/html/rfc8628) specification.